 6. Choose the background image display type - to repeat or not to repeat.

 This section allows you to choose if you want your image to repeat, or just have it show up once.

-- Repeat: the image is repeated throughout the whole template.
+- repeat: the image is repeated throughout the whole design.

 The next box will allow you to choose where the first image is placed, which is the starting point for the repeating pattern, or the placement of the sole image if that were the case.